Position

 Qualifications

-• Proven experience as a Mate or similar role in the maritime industry.
+• A minimum of 3-5 years of experience in a similar role, preferably in the maritime industry.

-• Strong knowledge of maritime regulations and safety procedures.
+• Strong knowledge of maritime regulations, safety procedures, and best practices.

 Is becoming a Mate a good career path?